|

 This is Local London | CommuniGate | Pelargonium Articles

-... a dry hot summer.
+... dry hot summer.
 Many of his plants had died either through lack of water, or burning up through continuous hot sun.
-Looking at what was left of his Pelargonium's, he was ... interest was medicinal, but peope began to appreciate the new and beautiful flowers being discovered and "stove plants" became fashionable among wealthier people.
-Pelargoniums were found growing in a variety of conditions, but ...
+Looking at what was left of his Pelargonium's, he ... was medicinal, but peope began to appreciate the new and beautiful flowers being discovered and "stove plants" became fashionable among wealthier people.
+Pelargoniums were found growing in a variety of conditions ...

 www.communigate.co.uk